dortania/OpenCore-Install-Guide/macos-limits.md

   * Note that Mobile Atoms, Celeron and Pentium CPUs are not supported
 * AMD's Desktop Bulldozer(15h), Jaguar(16h) and Ryzen(17h) CPUs
   * Laptop CPUs are **not** supported
-  * Note that 3rd gen ThreadRipper is not officially without a Virtual Machine, 1st and 2nd gen ThreadRipper are properly supported
+  * Note that 3rd gen ThreadRipper is not officially without a KVM(Virtual Machine), 1st and 2nd gen ThreadRipper are properly supported

 **For more in-depth information, see here: [Anti-Hardware Buyers Guide](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/)**